A Level English Language

-English language is a great course to study because it provides you with a great grounding in the skills you’ll need while you’re studying your other A Level courses, at university and in your chosen career.
+Studying English language at A Level provides you with a great grounding in the skills you’ll need while you’re studying at this level across a whole range of other subjects, as well as higher study at University and on into your chosen career.

-You’ll be someone who enjoys reading, writing and communicating and who wants to develop their abilities in these areas.
-You’ll have the opportunity to explore areas which you’re interested in as well looking at the impact language has on society.
+You will enjoy this A Level if you are someone who enjoys reading, writing and communicating and who wants to develop their abilities in these areas.
+You’ll have the opportunity to explore areas of interest whilst also examining more closely at how language and communication impacts society.

 You will study this course alongside 2 or 3 other A Levels and you will be able to select your chosen subjects when you apply online.